duy-tran/CLOUD-COMPUTING-CLASS-2018/Lab6/README.md

-# Lab session #4: Creating a web application using cloud PaaS
+# Lab session #6: Interacting with users and services in the Cloud

 ### Universitat Politècnica de Catalunya